top of page

 The Later Years

 In 1968, Charles City was subjected to an F5 tornado which destroyed most of the downtown and surrounding neighborhoods.
-The depot was one of the few major structured to survive.
+The depot was one of the few major structures to survive.
 Aerial photos of the aftermath show that the depot narrowly avoided destruction as the tornado's path passed within 300ft.
-Incidentally, this was the same tornado that destroyed the overhead electrification of the Charles City Western - then operating at the Iowa Terminal - which lead them to switch to diesel motive power.
+Incidentally, this was the same tornado that destroyed the overhead electrification of the Charles City Western - then operating as the Iowa Terminal - which forced them to switch to diesel motive power.
 Learn more about the Charles City Western on its dedicated history page!

 Saving the Depot